alshival/openAI-Discord-Bot/README.md

 - Ask the bot to play music through voice channels.
 - Perform Market Research Analysis using yfinance to create financial charts and mix charts with regression lines.

-You might notice squares where Fefe is trying to place emojis on the charts she produces.
-I am figuring out the best way to let her use emojis.
-The emoji pack she is trying to use is incompatible with matplotlib.
-But she can stamp with a .png or .svg.
 The LLM we are using was better at writing matplotlib code than they were plotnine or plotly code.
 A newer LLM, such as GPT4 or Llama2, may be able to write plotly code more accurately

 <img src="https://github.com/alshival/openAI-Discord-Bot/blob/main/app/Screenshot 2023-07-25 10.37.07 PM.png?raw=True" alt="Image Description">